Alcohol and Drug Use Statistics in Concord, CA

 If you know you’ll struggle to pay for rehab, you may be eligible for discounted or free treatment at:

-State-funded rehab facilities: These state-licensed facilities, which may include methadone clinics, get funding from the government to provide recovery therapies for California residents who cannot afford to pay for care.
+State-funded facilities: These state-licensed facilities, which may include methadone clinics, get funding from the government to provide recovery therapies for California residents who cannot afford to pay for care.

 Non-profit treatment facilities: These facilities get funding from various public sources, such as grants and donations.
 Many offer to work with patients, regardless of their ability to pay.

-Sliding Scale Rehab Program: These recovery facilities base each patient’s cost of treatment on their income.
+Sliding Scale Program: These recovery facilities base each patient’s cost of treatment on their income.
 The lower a person’s income, the less they ultimately pay for their treatment program.
 In some cases, treatment may even be free.

-To find an alcohol or drug rehab in Concord that offer low-cost or free treatment services, you can search online for “alcohol rehabs near me” or “drug rehabs near me.”
 Once you have a list of local facilities, call each one to ask whether any form of financial assistance is available.
 You may also want to contact one or more of the following treatment centers in and near Concord that offer various forms of payment assistance:5

 - Ujima Family Recovery Services